1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Fear of Russian approach via Central Asia pushed Britain to control Sindh.

-17. In early 19th century, Sindh was divided among:
+17. In early 19th century, Sindh was divided among__________.

 A) One ruler at Hyderabad